siran/writing/posts/A New Vision On Money/2025-11-26-on-money--13-Leave your needs in the hands of the Holy Spirit.md

 them with the truth.
 Whenever you find yourself wanting or needing something—no matter how normal it seems—pause for a few seconds to ask yourself:

-> What need do I have, except to awaken to my true Identity?
+> "What need do I have, except to awaken to my true Identity?"

 Every 20 minutes, with your phone’s timer, remind yourself:

-> I leave my needs in the hands of the One who seeks my happiness.
+> "I leave my needs in the hands of the One who seeks my happiness."